pharmaverse/blog/README.md

 6. Open http://localhost:8787/ and you should see the RStudio welcome page.
 7. The username will be `rstudio`, and the password is `yourpassword`.
-8. Once logged in, go to the work folder, and you should see the contents of the repo.
+8. Once logged in, go to the work folder, and you should see the contents of the `blog` repository.
 9. Click the `quarto-blog.Rproj` file to open the project.
 10. You can test by opening the `index.qmd` and rendering the document.
 11. Quarto should run, and you should be able to see the rendered blog locally.